 It also has the built-in dry start prevention found in (for example) the K&N and Bosch 3330 thanks to the anti-drain back valve.
 The flexible rubber gasket and metal caps offer both a tight seal and leak prevention.
 One drawback that a few buyers point out, though, is that the inside of their filter either developed rust or had it to begin with.
 Other than that, this premium long-lasting filter offers great protection and filtering efficiency.

-Types of Oil Filters
+Main Types and Options of The Best Oil Filters

-Categories of Filters
+Categories of Oil Filters

 The advancement of pressurized lubrication technology brought about some key components in modern oil filters.
 For example, filters today incorporate a metal bypass valve, a relief system that allows oil to bypass the filter if it’s clogged.
 This ensures that the engine has a source of oil regardless of flow restriction.